bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch8-4">8.4 Lighting and Texture</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Despite SVG being, by definition, a format for two-dimensional vector graphics, among its filter primitives, you'll find two lighting effects:
+<p>Despite SVG being, by definition, a format for two-dimensional vector
+graphics, among its filter primitives, you'll find two lighting effects:</p>

-feDiffuseLighting and feSpecularLighting.
-Normally the domain of three-dimensional graphics, lighting typically requires a z-axis component to operate so that surfaces or other objects that protrude in space, that is, have depth, can catch the light cast by the source.
-SVG coordinate space is devoid of any such third dimension or z axis, so how exactly does lighting function in such an environment?
+<p>feDiffuseLighting and feSpecularLighting.
+Normally the domain of
+three-dimensional graphics, lighting typically requires a z-axis component to operate so that surfaces or other objects that protrude in space, that is, have depth, can catch the light cast by the source.
+SVG coordinate space is devoid of any such third dimension or z axis, so how exactly does lighting function in such an environment?</p>

-The answer is that the z axis is simulated by using "bump" maps.
+<p>The answer is that the z axis is simulated by using "bump" maps.
 Specifically, feDiffuseLighting and feSpecularLighting both interpret the alpha channel of their connected inputs as a bump map source.
-A bump map is just what it sounds like, a map of bumps, meaning any raised regions of a surface, like slopes, peaks, folds, and wrinkles.
+A bump map is just what it sounds like, a map of bumps, meaning any raised regions of a surface, like slopes, peaks, folds, and wrinkles.</p>

-The challenge with these lighting primitives is knowing how to supply them with nicely gradiented bump maps; anything with very sharp transitions or a lot of areas of flat color can often appear unpleasantly pixelated, or entirely unaffected.
-In Figure 8-11, we can see the rather stark difference between a distant light source shining on a circle with a radial gradient (left) vs. a circle of the same size with a uniform fill (right).
+<p>The challenge with these lighting primitives is knowing how to supply
+them with nicely gradiented bump maps; anything with very sharp transitions or a lot of areas of flat color can often appear unpleasantly pixelated, or entirely unaffected.
+In Figure 8-11, we can see the rather stark difference between a distant light source shining on a circle with a radial gradient (left) vs. a circle of the same size with a uniform fill (right).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 69.
 Lighting cast on a radial gradient vs. a flat fill (229) ~~~~~~~~~~~~~~~-->
 <img class="displayed"